 5 Best Wineries in the Douro Valley + How to Visit Them

-Ahh the Douro Valley, what a dream this Portuguese spot is!
+Ahh the Douro Valley, what a dream this picturesque region of Portugal this is!

 Filled with beautiful countryside, stunning river views and cute-as-a-button towns, it really is a must on your Portugal itinerary as far as I’m concerned!

-But as lovely as the scenery is, let’s be real… 90% of us also visit this place because it’s the wine-growing capital of Portugal and is the number one place in the world to get yourself stuck into some serious Port tasting!
+But as lovely as the scenery is, let’s be real… 90% of us also visit this place because it’s the wine-growing capital of Portugal and is the number one place in the world to get yourself stuck into some exceptional port tasting!

-Yes you can head to the big commercial players, but in my opinion, the best tour and tasting experiences at vineyards are always to be found in the more boutique, small-scale and often family-run wineries – those that are a little off the beaten track and a little cheaper – because they’ll certainly give you the most authentic feeling and a real sense of getting under the skin of the region.
+Yes you can head to the big commercial wine cellars, but in my opinion, the best vineyard tour and tasting experiences are always to be found in the more boutique, small-scale and often family-run wineries – those that are a little off the beaten track and a little cheaper – because they’ll certainly give you the most authentic feeling and a real sense of getting under the skin of the region.

 And I don’t just mean the grape skin here!